-We’ve described our financial planning & investment management services.
-But what does it all cost?
+We describe our financial planning & investment management throughout this site, but what does it all cost?

 Financial planners are commonly paid a fee that is calculated as a percentage of the assets they manage for a client.
 That’s how we do it at our firm.
 This fee is our only source of income.